 - 4.1.
 Safeguarding is Everyone's Business - 4.2.
-A vulnerable adult is someone aged 18 or over who is, or maybe, in need of community care services because of mental or other disability, age or illness, and is unable to take care of him or herself, or unable to protect him or herself against significant harm or exploitation - 4.3.
+An adult at risk of harm is a person over 18 years old who: has care or support needs (whether or not the local authority is meeting any of those needs) and; is experiencing, or is at risk of abuse or neglect, and; as a result of their care and support needs is unable to protect themselves against the abuse or neglect or the risk of it. - 4.3.
 Abuse includes any mistreatment, exploitation or neglect. - 4.4.
-Safeguarding adults at risk of abuse or neglect depends on people understanding and doing the following things: - Being aware of the risks of abuse and neglect that vulnerable adults can face - Knowing what help is available - Understanding their responsibilities

-- Working together to report and investigate concerns

-- Working together to prevent abuse and neglect

-- 4.5.
-Safeguarding encompasses the following core elements:

-- Prevention of harm and abuse through provision of high quality care

-- Effective responses to allegations of harm and abuse, responses that are in line with local multi agency procedures

-- Using learning to improve service to clients
+Safeguarding adults at risk of abuse or neglect depends on people understanding and doing the following things: - Being aware of the risks of abuse and neglect that vulnerable adults can face - Knowing what help is available - Understanding their responsibilities - Understanding the signs and symptoms of different types of abuse - Working together to report and investigate concerns - Working together to prevent abuse and neglect - 4.5.
+Safeguarding encompasses the following core elements: - Prevention of harm and abuse through provision of high quality care - Effective responses to allegations of harm and abuse, responses that are in line with local multi agency procedures - Using learning to improve service to clients

-- 4.6.
+4.6.
 Types of adult abuse:

 - Physical abuse

-- Emotional abuse
+- Psychological abuse

 - Sexual abuse

 - Neglect and acts of omission

 - Financial abuse

 - Discriminatory abuse

 - Organisational abuse

 - Domestic Abuse

 - Self-Neglect

 - Modern Day Slavery

 - 4.7.
 If you are concerned that an adult is being abused or neglected, you must respond.

 - 4.8.
-Safeguarding adult alerts should be made to the Local Authority as detailed in the appendix at the end of this document.
+Safeguarding adult concerns should be made to the Local Authority as detailed in the appendix at the end of this document.